MTA hosts bus plan reviews

 The Metropolitan Transportation Authority is continuing presentations as it reviews plans to redraw bus routes in Queens.
-The remaining meetings include:
+Members of the public are invited to attend.
+The remaining meetings as of this publication include:

 • Thu., March 5, 7-8:30 p.m., Poppenhusen Institute, 114-4 14 Road, College Point;